Director of Care Ministries & 55+ Ministries

-To pass on a care concern, scroll down and fill out a Care Inquiry Form or reach out to Jane Cook.
+To pass on a care concern, scroll down and fill out a Care Inquiry Form or reach out to Stephanie Miller.

 Congregational Care Ministers are lay volunteers trained to provide caring, consistent contacts to members of our church in need of care for as long as the need exists.